BharathSadineni/Eventually-Yours-shopping-app-Project-/README.md

 ## 💡 Using the App

-1. **Complete your profile** with categories and preferences for the best experience.
+1. **Complete your profile** with categories and preferences for the best experience
-2. **Describe your shopping needs**—the AI understands any language and any context.
+2. **Describe your shopping needs**—the AI understands any language and any context
-3. **Browse and shop** from personalized recommendations instantly.
+3. **Browse and shop** from personalized recommendations instantly

 ---
+## 🙋‍♂️ Support

+If you have any questions or need help with the app, please feel free to open an issue or reach out!